hamza15/GKE-Flask-HELM/README.md

 The above steps will configure your project, compute/zone, create a one-node cluster for this simple application and configure authentication credentials to interact with the cluster.

 - Download Helm 3 from https://helm.sh/docs/intro/install/ by using wget.
 This will download the tar.
 Untar helm binary and place it in /usr/local/bin

+**Note: For security best practices we use Helm 3 and not Helm 2.
+This is in favor of the security concerns around Helm 2 using a server side named Tiller.
+You can ready more about Security concerns surrounding Helm 2 here: https://engineering.bitnami.com/articles/helm-security.html**

 - Cloud Shell comes with Docker, which we will use to build our docker image.
 - We will also make use of Google Container Registry to host our image and pull during deployment phase.